On this page

 There are two ways to use magnetic sensor implemented within this library:

-• As motor position sensor for FOC algorithm
+- As a motor position sensor for FOC algorithm

 Position sensor for FOC algorithm